3 Types of St. Augustine Grass For Your Florida Lawn: A Look at The Details

 Floratam St. Augustine Grass

-This is the most common type of sod today for homes and businesses in the Central Florida area.
+This is the most common type of grass today for homes and businesses in the Central Florida area.

 Seville St. Augustine Grass